From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Conclusion

 \section{Conclusion}

-In this work, we explore the effectiveness of RLVR under noisy supervision for multimodal reasoning tasks.
-We propose Two-Stage Entropy-Guided GRPO that first maximizes and then minimizes token-level entropy during training.
+We explore the effectiveness of RLVR under noisy supervision for multimodal tasks.
+To augment RLVR methods like GRPO, we propose a Two-Stage Entropy-Guided GRPO that first maximizes and then minimizes the token-level entropy during training.
 This strategy encourages early exploration and later exploitation, leading to improved robustness against label noise.
-Through extensive experiments with Qwen-series model, we demonstrate that our method maintains high performance even under substantial annotation noise.
-Notably, the two-stage method contributes to more stable convergence and better generalization.
-Our findings highlight the potential of entropy-aware policy optimization as a powerful tool for learning from imperfect data in multi-modal scenarios.
+Through extensive experiments with Qwen and InternVL models and on different tasks, we demonstrate that our method maintains high performance even under substantial annotation noise.
+In particular, the two-stage method contributes to more stable convergence and better generalization.
+Our findings highlight the potential of entropy-aware policy optimization as a powerful tool for learning from imperfect data in multimodal scenarios.